andrepotes/insta_video_transcriber/js_tools/README.md

 # JavaScript Tools for Instagram Reels URL Extraction

 This folder contains JavaScript tools for extracting Reels URLs from Instagram profile pages.
+These tools are designed to be used manually in the browser console.

 ## Files